#1

 #8

-You've drawn Four of Pentacles in reversed orientation as the possible outcome.
+You've drawn Five of Pentacles as the possible outcome.

 So here's the deal with the outcome: it's based on your current path.
 You have the choice to stay the course or to work for change.
 You may like this outcome, or you may not.
 But remember, it's not set in stone.
 You and your partner have the power to resolve your conflict in whichever way suits you and hopefully you've gained some insight on how to do that together and with grace.